ashishkrb7/install-airflow-in-docker/README.md

 # How to install Airflow in Docker?

+This repository is created for the easy installation of airflow.

 Date: January 14, 2023

-## To build docker image use below command
+### To build docker image use below command

 ```
 docker build -t airflow:2.5.0 .
 ```

-## To run docker container use below command
+### To run docker container use below command

 ```
 docker rm -f airflow